-THE BOARD OF DIRECTORS OF HERITAGE HOLDINGS, INC., OUR GENERAL PARTNER, UNANIMOUSLY RECOMMENDS A VOTE FOR THE FOLLOWING PROPOSALS:
+THE BOARD OF DIRECTORS OF U.S. PROPANE, L.L.C.
+THE GENERAL PARTNER OF OUR GENERAL PARTNER, UNANIMOUSLY RECO

+OM MMENDS A VOTE FOR THE FOLLOWING PROPOS ALS:

-1. A proposal to approve (a) a change in the terms of our class D units to provide that each class D unit is convertible into one of our common units and (b) the issuance of additional common units upon such conversion.
+1. A proposal to approve (a) a change in the terms of our (b) the issuance of additional common units upon such ch class D unit is convertible into one of our common units and

-[] [] [] FOR AGAINST ABSTAIN
+o FOR o AGAINST o ABSTAIN

-2. A proposal to approve (a) a change in the terms of our special units to provide that each special unit is convertible into one of our common units upon the Bossier Pipeline becoming commercially operational and (b) the issuance of additional common units upon the Bossier Pipeline becoming commercially operational.
+2. A proposal to approve (a) a change in the terms of our upon the Bossier Pipeline becoming commercially opecommercially operational.

-[] [] [] FOR AGAINST ABSTAIN
+o FOR o AGAINST o ABSTAIN

-3. A proposal to approve the terms of our 2004 Unit Plan, which provides for awards of our common units or other rights to employees, officers and directors (the "Unit Plan Proposal").
+3. A proposal to approve the terms of our 2004 Unit Plandirectors (the "Unit Plan Proposal"). , which provides for awards of our common units and other right ts to employees, officers and

+o FOR o AGAINST o ABSTAIN

+R COMMENTS OR ADDRESS IOTE ON REVERSE SIDE 0

+Date: 2004

+Signature

+Signature

-[ ] FOR [ ] AGAINST [ ] ABSTAIN MARK HERE FOR COMMENTS OR ADDRESS CHANGE AND NOTE ON REVERSE SIDE [ ] NOTE: Your signature should conform with your name as printed above.
-Please sign exactly as your name appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-Signature: Date: Date: Signature:
+printed above.
+Ple uture should conform with your na ase sign exactly as your name app ers should each sign.
+When signin ears

+attorney, executor, administrator, trustee or guardian, please give full title as such.